A mixed Petrov-Galerkin Cosserat rod finite element formulation: Introduction

 In this work, we address these challenges by proposing a rod finite element formulation with the following key contributions: \begin{itemize} \item We present a total Lagrangian (thus path-independent) and objective rod finite element formulation parametrized by nodal centerline positions and unit quaternions, guaranteeing a singularity-free description of finite rotations.
 A polynomial interpolation of these nodal quantities together with a proper mapping for non-unit quaternions leads to an objective interpolation with orthonormal cross-section-fixed bases. \item We apply a Petrov--Galerkin projection method, where the virtual centerline displacements are represented in the inertial basis and the virtual rotations are represented in the cross-section-fixed bases. \item The internal virtual work is derived using the Hellinger--Reissner principle, leading to the mixed formulation.
 An interpolation of the resultant contact forces and moments is applied, resulting in additional degrees of freedom of the system. \item The resulting mixed rod finite element formulation is locking-free, meaning that both displacement errors and errors in the resultant contact forces and moments are eliminated.
 In particular, the internal force fluctuations commonly observed in displacement-based formulations are resolved entirely. \item Constrained rod theories, such as the Kirchhoff--Love assumption, are embedded in the proposed mixed formulation.
 By setting parameters of the compliance to zero, all six strain measures can be constrained independently without the requirement of additional concepts. \item The computational benefits of the mixed formulation are demonstrated through numerical evidence from a study of the Newton--Raphson method.
 For all the chosen examples, solving for static equilibrium using the mixed formulation requires fewer load increments and shows better local convergence behavior.
-Therefore, it requires fewer iterations per load increment in comparison to the displacement-based formulation. \end{itemize} The remainder of this paper is organized as follows.
-In \cref{sec:Cosserat_rod_theory}, the Cosserat rod theory is briefly recapitulated.
-It includes the spatially continuous formulations of the internal virtual work and the external virtual work.
-Two formulations for the internal virtual work are introduced.
-The first formulation uses only kinematics quantities, while the second is derived using the variational Hellinger--Reissner principle resulting in a formulation that incorporates kinematics and independent resultant contact forces and moments.
-In \cref{sec:petrov_galerkin_finite_element_formulation}, the Petrov--Galerkin rod finite element formulation of the Cosserat rod is derived.
-Therein, the ansatz functions for kinematics, the resultant contact forces and moments, and the corresponding test functions are discretized.
-The final rod finite element formulation is then obtained by inserting the discretized fields into the continuous formulation from \cref{sec:Cosserat_rod_theory}, leading to the equations of the generalized force equilibrium. \Cref{sec:numerical_experiments} is dedicated to comparing the obtained rod finite element formulations.
-The comparison includes the displacement-based $\SE(3)$ interpolation outlined in \textcite{Harsch2023}, and the proposed mixed quaternion formulation of this paper with different polynomial degrees.
-For completeness, we also consider a mixed $\SE(3)$ interpolation and displacement-based quaternion interpolations.
-Further, we investigate the influence of different spatial integration schemes.
-Well-studied benchmark experiments are conducted to show the validity and correctness of the proposed formulations.
-Finally, \cref{sec:conclusion} presents the concluding remarks.
-In \cref{app:bvp}, the boundary value problem of the Cosserat rod is formulated. \Cref{app:fem} gives further details on the finite element formulation.
-The detailed derivation of the tangent operator to the quaternion function for non-unit quaternions is given in \cref{app:tangent_operator}.
-Information on the numerical convergence analyses are given in \cref{app:num_conv_an}.
+Therefore, it requires fewer iterations per load increment in comparison to the displacement-based formulation. \end{itemize}